pedroelbanquero/nos-carmichael-spell/README.md

 ````

-We can see how big numbers who we can't factorize we can decrypt because his period expansion cross near N^2
+We can see how big numbers who we can't factorize we can decrypt because his period expansion cross near N^2.
+In 100 numbers of 512 bits 2 % have the period expansion near n^2